KJ-Kyle/it3038c-scripts/Project3/README.md

 pip install requests
 ```

  To start, run the "start.py" file.
-This will create a locl server on port 5000<br>
+This will create a local server on port 5000<br>
  If no errors are thrown and the scrypt is still running, you're good to go <br>

  Now in a browser, go to http://localhost:5000<br>